 For more information about The Brier School curriculum please contact:

-Mrs B Landon - Assistant Headteacher
+Mrs B Landon - Deputy Headteacher

 Key Stage - EYFS KS1 Rainbow Pod.